 - Turn on the stove top and set it to medium.
 Open windows/door.
 You don’t want to trigger the smoke detector.

 - Place the washed unroasted coffee beans on the coffee pan and begin.
 Coffee will roast for about 10 minutes.

 - Stir constantly the coffee, otherwise, it will burn and become bitter.
-When all of the coffee beans have turned dark golden brown, take them off the stovetop.
+When all coffee beans have turned dark golden brown, take them off the stovetop.

 - Place the pan with the roasted coffee beans in a place where it can cool at room temperature (takes about 5 minutes).